yairbederman/EngineeringAgency/engineering/design/figma-automation.md

 ## When to Trigger

-**MANDATORY** for any task in TaskPlanning mode where:
-- Task Layer = "Frontend" OR "Frontend Integration"
+**Primary Trigger**: During **DesignReview** mode when:
-- Epic contains Figma link(s) in description or links section
+- Product Spec contains Figma links
+- User has not opted to skip DesignReview

+**Secondary Trigger**: During **TaskPlanning** mode for:
+- Frontend tasks requiring additional detail
+- Tasks where designs changed since DesignReview

 ---